merilaclau/merilaclau/README.md

 📜 I also have a Bachellors degree in Audiovisual Communications and am close to getting my Philosophy degree.

-🚀 I would love to join a creative team and build innovative mind-blowing solutions.
-So feel free to reach out!
+🚀 I would love to join a creative team and build innovative mind-blowing solutions, so feel free to reach out!

 📫 **How to reach me:** https://www.linkedin.com/in/maria-laclau/